 Patients with cirrhosis face profoundly elevated perioperative morbidity and mortality due to underlying portal hypertension, coagulopathy, and immune dysfunction.
 Historically, surgical risk was estimated using subjective clinical gestalt or models unvalidated for surgical cohorts (like MELD or Child-Pugh).

-Limitations & Clinical Pitfalls
+Limitations & Clinical Cautions

 Study Design: As a retrospective cohort study, the algorithm relies on the accuracy of historical ICD and CPT coding, carrying inherent retrospective biases.